ga4gh-discovery/ga4gh-case-discovery/README.md

 # Concept

-We would define the two parties involved as the `host` and the `querier`.
+We define the two parties involved as the `host` and the `querier`.

-1. The querier would would pose a question to the host.
+1. The querier would pose a question regarding a patient to the host.
 We will define this as the `question`
 2. The `question` will contain an `optional` patient data structure.
-While the Matchmaker Exchange (MME) requires a patient to be offered with any query, other networks may not.
+While the Matchmaker Exchange (MME) requires a backing patient to be offered with any query, other networks may not.
 Therefore in order to make the standard general, we propose this value be `optional` and have the host decide whether to support that specific question.
 3. The host uses the `query` section to find a set of results to return.
 We will define the structure it returns as the `result`
 4. Within the `query` section there are one or more sections called `components`.
 5. `components` are used as the search criteria.
 Each `component` has one or more associated `filters` that apply specific rules to limit/sieve the search results of that specific `component` further